 - a.
 Such buildings or structures as garages, carports, canopies, porte-cohere, bath houses, cabanas, gazebos, storage buildings, greenhouses, guard houses, video-satellite disks, fall-out shelters, and similar accessory buildings or structures. - b.
 Signs, as regulated in Article XXX, Section 3 of this Ordinance. - c.
-Swimming pools, as regulated in Article XXX, Section 5 of this Ordinance. - d.
-Amateur radio sending and receiving antennae, provided the height thereof including masts shall not exceed seventy-five (75) feet measured from the finished lot grade at the base of the tower. - e.
-Management office in multi-family dwelling complex and other structures providing services normally associated with tenants' convenience. - f.
-Small Wind Energy Systems small wind energy systems are a permitted accessory use in all zoning districts subject to the following requirements:
+Swimming pools swimming pools in residence zones may be installed only as accessory to a dwelling for the private use of the owners and occupants of such dwelling and their families and guests, or as accessory to a nursery school or day camp for children, and only on the conditions as follows: - 1.
+Such pool shall be installed in the rear yard of the premises. - 2.
+There shall be erected and maintained at minimum a good quality fence not less than five (5) feet in height enclosing the entire portion of the premises upon which such pool shall be installed and entirely surrounding the area in which such pool is located. - 3.
+Every gate or other opening in the fence enclosing such pool, except an opening through the dwelling or other main building of the premises, shall be kept securely closed and locked at all times when the owner or occupant of the premises is not present at such pool. - d.
+Amateur radio sending and receiving antennae, provided the height thereof including masts shall not exceed seventy-five (75) feet measured from the finished lot grade at the base of the tower.